ablab/IsoQuant/README.md

 * `never` - polyA tails are never required; use this option **at your own risk** as it may noticeably increase false discovery rate, especially for ONT data;
 * `always` - reported transcripts are always required to have polyA support in the reads.

+Note, that polyA tails are always required for reporting novel unspliced isoforms.

 ### Hidden options